Pycnonemosaurus: Description

-Phylogeny
+Classification

 The following cladogram follows an analysis of 2021 during the description of Llukalkan.

 Paleoecology

 Pycnonemosaurus is the best known abelisaurid from Brazil, where most theropod material is presently rare besides preserved teeth and footprints.
 Even though only a few species are known from Brazil, it is one of the most informative countries concerning the Lower Cretaceous period.
+Initially, the deposits in which this dinosaur was found were assigned to the Bauru Group, and later more specifically to the Cambambe Formation, with a possible temporal range spanning from the Campanian to the Maastrichtian stages.
+However, these deposits have since been reassigned to the Campanian-aged Cachoeira do Bom Jardim Formation.
+This formation is believed to have been deposited in a semi-arid climate, representing the intermediate parts of alluvial fans.

-Pycnonemosaurus was a predator, preying on mid-sized sauropodomorphs, small crocodylomorphs, and dromaeosaurs.
+Pycnonemosaurus was a predator, probably preying on titanosaurs found in the same locality.
 Its teeth were small yet sharp, and were used to get a hold of struggling prey as the abelisaur shook and tore them apart.